Brina Tenebrix

 📘 Narrative:

 ✧ The Squire Academy was elegant, sterile, and built like a lie.
 Its marble halls glistened, its instructors smiled, but Brina felt the tension behind every gesture.
 She walked those halls with a blade in her chest and no sheath for it—every lesson a test of restraint.
 Her instructors praised control, but Brina knew what they really wanted was suppression.
 She clenched her fists too often, asked too many questions, and sparred like someone trying to crack open the system.
 Still, she passed every trial.
 She did the drills, wrote the reports, even learned to speak their dialect of polite obedience.
 But inside, the fire churned.
 Bella warned her, gently—“Wait.
 Let them underestimate you.”
 Brina almost said I don’t want to wait, before swallowing it.
-Silence lingered like a dare.
+And still, the silence dared her.

 ✧ Her training cohort was full of children with clearances higher than their courage.
 They whispered about legacy, about the “Tenebrix cousins,” but none dared say it too loud.
 When a saboteur disabled the eastern barracks grid, Brina didn’t wait for command.
 She grabbed a toolkit, barked orders, and rerouted the power manually—scorching her palms and tearing her sleeve.
-Bella arrived moments later, locking down the corridor without a word.
+Bella arrived moments later, locking down the corridor with a single command.
+Her voice was even, eyes scanning for deeper motives.
 “You can’t fix everything with instinct,” she murmured.
-Brina nodded, jaw tight, the scent of ozone clinging to her hair.
-She didn’t regret what she’d done—but she felt the judgment already forming behind the next door.
-The Knight overseer marked her as “bold, but reckless.”
-She wrote it down herself, like a brand she would carry forward.
-It stung, but it fit.
+Brina met her gaze, heart pounding.
+“But someone has to act.”
+Bella didn’t argue.
+She just looked away.
+And still, Brina felt the judgment behind the next door.

-✧ One month later, Brina was assigned to a live exercise in the Artisan’s southern sector—a sweep-and-clear scenario with restricted oversight.
-She led her team through tight corridors, trusting reflex more than protocol.
-Midway through, she sensed it: a tremor in the Force, like static just before lightning.
-A structure collapse had been staged—but someone had triggered it early.
-Two cadets were pinned beneath rubble, and her squad froze.
-Brina didn’t.
-She called for evac, then dug with her bare hands until blood slicked her fingers.
-One cadet screamed—then breathed.
+✧ A week later, Brina was assigned to a live exercise in the Artisan’s southern sector—a sweep-and-clear with restricted oversight.
+She led her team through tight corridors, trusting reflex more than formation.
+Midway through, she sensed it: a tremor in the Force, like static before a lightning strike.
+A collapse had been staged—but someone triggered it early.
+Two cadets were pinned.
+Brina called for evac and dug with bare hands until blood slicked her fingers.
+One cadet screamed, then breathed.
 The other didn’t.
-Brina sat back, shaking, her throat constricting against the weight of the loss.
-She’d saved one.
-Not both.
-The silence afterward was heavier than the stone.
+Brina sat back, shaking, her throat tight.
+When the medic arrived, Bella stood beside her, silent.
+Brina wanted to scream.
+Instead, she whispered, “We weren’t supposed to fail.”
+And still, the silence swallowed it.

 📓 Personal Log: “Fire-Shaped Silence” | Zakuul, 3636 BBY